duckduckgo/community-platform/Readme.md

 above, it could be just a bad mirror.

 When all requirements are installed we can deploy a small test setup for the environment.

+      script/ddgc_deploy_dev.pl

 The command will install the required data in ~/ddgc.

-If you get a newer version you should delete this directory and redo the command:
+If you update to a newer version you can do this command, it will delete the old development environment and installs a fresh one:

-      script/ddgc_deploy_dev.pl
+      script/ddgc_deploy_dev.pl --kill

 And now you can start the web application with: